sradics/digital-garden/_notes/A Distilled Knowledge Base for Building a Personal Brand base on Dan Koes method.md

 ---
 # The Dan Koe Method: A Distilled Knowledge Base for Building a Personal Brand

-This document is a comprehensive, distilled knowledge base from the "Dan Koe 30-Day Profitable Personal Brand Challenge".
+This document is **==a comprehensive, distilled knowledge base from the "Dan Koe 30-Day Profitable Personal Brand Challenge"==**.
 It has been restructured from a daily format into six core pillars, integrating principles and concrete examples for actionable reference.

 ---